cescude/jxji/README.md

     b.3                    nul  null
     e                      obj

-And you can turn it back into JSON by imploding with `ji`:
+And you can turn it back into JSON by running it back through `jx`:

-    $ cat test.json | jx | ji
+    $ cat test.json | jx | jx
     {"a":1,"b":[2,"yes this is a string",{"c":3,"reallylongkeyname":34.3,"d":false},null],"e":{}}

 You can manipulate the data using `awk` and `sed` (and whatever else you'd